fhmjones/dashboards-envr300/Vancouver-Ozone/O3-dashbrd02.md

 ## Attribution
 * Data used here are hourly ozone (parts per billion) for 2017 only, from 2 of many monitoring stations.
 Full datasets can be found at the BC Data Catalogue, [Air Quality Monitoring: Verified Hourly Data](https://catalogue.data.gov.bc.ca/dataset/77eeadf4-0c19-48bf-a47a-fa9eef01f409), licensed under the [Open Government Licence – British Columbia](https://www2.gov.bc.ca/gov/content/data/open-data/open-government-licence-bc).
 For more information about these data and their source, see the [Status of Ground-Level Ozone in B.C.
 (2015-2017)](http://www.env.gov.bc.ca/soe/indicators/air/ozone.html) web page.
-* The idea is derived from a discussion between Tara Ivanochko and Rivkah Gardner-Frolick <rivkahgf@gmail.com> who uses the complete dataset as part of a [Python tutorial](https://colab.research.google.com/drive/1DO0ICvInsr74vnl3AcPBoGtJyNrV-J8F?usp=sharing#scrollTo=a5l7UD_njHPv) on [importing modules, importing data, plotting timeseries and scatter plots].
+* The idea is derived from a discussion between Tara Ivanochko and Rivkah Gardner-Frolick <rivkahgf@gmail.com> who uses the complete dataset as part of a [Python tutorial](https://colab.research.google.com/drive/1DO0ICvInsr74vnl3AcPBoGtJyNrV-J8F?usp=sharing#scrollTo=a5l7UD_njHPv) on importing modules, importing data, plotting timeseries and scatter plots.
 * Code by [Francis Jones](https://www.eoas.ubc.ca/people/francisjones).